openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 =========================================
-Credit Eligibility Shown on Progress Page
+Credit Eligibility on Your Progress Page
 =========================================

 Depending on your proctoring session review results and the actual score you